getpelican/pelican/docs/getting_started.rst

     $ pelican /path/to/your/content/ [-s path/to/your/settings.py]

 The above command will generate your weblog and save it in the ``content/`` folder, using the default theme to produce a simple site.
-It's not very sexy, as it's just simple HTML output (without any style).
-You can create your own style if you want.
+The default theme is simple HTML without styling and is provided so folks may use it as a basis for creating their own themes.

 Pelican has other command-line switches available.
 Have a look at the help to see all the options you can use::